AWARD WINNING DUPLEX DESIGN

-- An unusual partially sunken roof terrace provides an entertainment area of spectacular district and ocean views while remaining relatively private, quiet and sheltered.
+- An unusual partially sunken roof terrace — which provides an entertainment area of spectacular district and ocean views while remaining relatively private, quiet and sheltered.

-- Large water tanks totalling 7000 litres service toilets, laundry and gardens.
+- Large water tanks totalling 7000 litres — which services toilets, laundry and gardens.

-- An extensive solar panel system totals over 10 KWs.
+- An extensive solar panel system — totalling over 10 KWs.

 Dual occupancy required for accommodating two separate dwellings, the primary dwelling for parents long term and the secondary dwelling for extended family.